-The first step in the design of our 80m matching system was to build a model of our current loop using EZ-NEC.
+The first step in designing our 80m matching system was to build a model of our current loop using EZ-NEC.
 The model was then used to determine the correct values of a set of series loading inductors to match different segments of the 80m band.

 Matching System Design Analysis

 We also considered how likely different segments of the 80m band were to be used by profiling historical spotting data from DXSummit.
 All of this analysis led to the creation of a final design which is captured in the spreadsheet shown above.
-The final design requires our current 75m loop to be shortened a bit to work well at the very top of the 80m band.
+The final design requires our current 75m loop to be shortened to work well at the very top of the 80m Band.

 Modeled Loading Coil Inductance Values

-A set of 5 different inductor pairs can be used in series with the loop’s feed point to create a good match across the entire 80m band.
-The modeled values for the series matching inductors is shown above.
+A set of 5 different inductor pairs can be used in series with the loop’s feed point to create a good match across the 80m band.
+The modeled values for the series-matching inductors are shown above.

 Matching System Modeled SWR

-Our microHAM control system can easily implement the switching of the various inductance values based upon the frequency that a radio using the antenna is tuned to.
-Result modeled SWR for the final 80m loop and match combination is shown above.
-The design should achieve an SWR < 1.5:1 across the entire 80m band except for the very top where the SWR remains < 2:1.
+Our microHAM control system can easily implement the switching of the various inductance values based on the frequency that a radio using the antenna is tuned to.
+The resulting modeled SWR for the final 80m loop and match combination is shown above.
+The design should achieve an SWR < 1.5:1 across the entire 80m Band except for the very top, where the SWR remains < 2:1.
 Also, the design optimizes the system’s SWR in the important CW DX, SSB DX, and Digital windows on the 80m band.

-With the design completed, we choose an enclosure and all of the components.
+With the design completed, we chose an enclosure and all components.
 Here are the details of what we used: